bagder/daniel.haxx.se/about.md

 the time and the only spec that actually had been used was less than one hundred lines and totally useless.
 Attempts had been made over the years to correct it and at least two new cookie RFC were written that failed to get adopted.
-Finally we started a group within IETF that worked to document how cookies actually work on the web.
+Finally in 2009 we started a group within IETF that worked to document how cookies actually work on the web.
 I felt that I, as an independent and non-browsers orient cookie parser implementer since many years, could provide good feedback and a completely different point of view then most others who were participating - many of them coming from the browser world.
 I would like to think my few bits of contribution helped making RFC 6265 as good as it is!
+(Published in 2011.)

 ## Haxx AB